kpillay/PiNEbox/README.md

 # PiNEbox
-Related code for the PiNE box project
+Related code for the PiNE box project between Maria and Kirubin